andreasbell/BellundTTK4145/exercise5/README.md

-Exercise 5 : Call for transport
+Exercise 5 : A working elevator
 ===============================

  - `io.c` and `io.h` define the core functions needed to read from and write to the libComedi device